auth0/docs/articles/appliance/infrastructure/faq.md

 #### Can I use Lock with my PSaaS Appliance implementation?

 Yes, you can use Lock with your PSaaS Appliance implementation.

-However, if you choose to operate the PSaaS Appliance in an Internet-restricted environment, you will *not* be able to use Lock, since you won't be able to access the CDN that hosts Lock.
+However, if you choose to operate the PSaaS Appliance in an Internet-restricted environment, you will need to copy the source code to your network, since you won't be able to access the CDN that hosts Lock.
+If you choose this option, you are responsible for ensuring that your copy of the Lock source code stays up-to-date.

 #### How is the Auth0 software installed?